Elko, Nevada

 Elko is a city in and the county seat of Elko County, Nevada, United States.
-As of the official 2020 U.S. census, the city has a population of 20,564.
+As of the 2020 census, Elko had a population of 20,564.
 Elko serves as the center of the Ruby Valley, a region with a population of over 55,000.

 Elko is 21 mi from Lamoille Canyon and the Ruby Mountains, providing year-round access to recreation, including hiking, skiing, hunting, and more than 20 alpine lakes.

 The city straddles the Humboldt River.
 Spring Creek, Nevada, serves as a bedroom community 6 mi from the city with a population of 13,805.

 Elko is the principal city of the Elko Micropolitan Statistical Area, a micropolitan area that covers Elko and Eureka counties.
 Although a small city, Elko is the largest city for over 130 mi in each direction until Twin Falls, Idaho; the city motto states it is "The Heart of Northeast Nevada."

 Elko is home to Great Basin College, as well as to the National Weather Service Weather Forecast Office, serving most of northern and central Nevada.